 6 Proven Ways to Learn Self Defense

 Learning self-defense is insurance against bodily harm.
-It’s also a great way to learn how to avoid trouble and handle a sticky situation.
-Personally, I learned self-defense because I was a skinny dude who couldn’t throw a punch.
+It’s also a great way to avoid trouble and handle a sticky situation.
+I learned self-defense because I was a skinny dude who couldn’t throw a punch.
 I was always getting picked on because I could never stand up for myself.

 Now, whether you want to protect yourself and others or become physically and emotionally fit to handle a violent situation, I’ll teach you how to get started in self-defense.

-In this guide, I’ll share how to learn self-defense based on real-life experience.
-I’ll also share some useful tips to make the learning process effortless.
+In this guide, I’ll explain how to learn self-defense based on real-life experience and provide some useful tips to make the learning process effortless.

 6 Proven Ways to Learn Self-Defense